kengentenerende/kengentenerende.github.io/_posts/2023-08-01-Getting Started with Kali Purple - Installing Elastic Stack.md

 Kali Purple Discord channels for community collaboration and fun

 ## Installation
+Initially, refer to the comprehensive installation instructions for Kali Purple on VMWare Workstation, which were provided by [**@JonGoodCyber**](https://www.youtube.com/@JonGoodCyber)
 {% include embed/youtube.html id='y6s0B3LGRZw' %}

 Prepare a square image (PNG, JPG, or SVG) with a size of 512x512 or more, and then go to the online tool [**Real Favicon Generator**](https://realfavicongenerator.net/) and click the button <kbd>Select your Favicon image</kbd> to upload your image file.